 okrs help you track for accountability and transparency

-company okrs are improvement goals, and obviously, achieving some of them will require collaboration from teams in different functional areas. each team works towards their own okrs as a group, and get together on a weekly basis for a quick team okr check-in meeting to make sure their okrs stay on track.
+company okrs are improvement goals, and obviously, achieving some of them would require collaboration from teams in different functional areas. each team would work towards their own okrs as a group, and get together on a weekly basis for a quick team okr check-in meeting to make sure their okrs stay on track.

 weekly team okrs check-ins are regular meetings attended by the team members who are working on the same okrs. apart from the regular progress update and staying in sync, the point of these meetings is to ensure regular exchange of information that will improve mutual understanding, and build trust.